Computer ExplorationsUse a CAS to perform the following steps in ... | Channels for Pearson+

 1

-Start by differentiating both sides of the equation 2y² + (xy)^(1/3) = x² + 2 with respect to x.
-Remember that y is a function of x, so you'll need to use implicit differentiation.
+Start by differentiating both sides of the equation with respect to x.
+The equation is x√(1 + 2y) + y = x².

-Differentiate the left side: For 2y², use the chain rule to get 4y(dy/dx).
-For (xy)^(1/3), use the chain rule and product rule: differentiate (xy)^(1/3) with respect to x, which involves differentiating the inside function xy.

-Differentiate the right side: The derivative of x² is 2x, and the derivative of the constant 2 is 0.

 Verified video answer for a similar problem: